 The purchase price of \$100,000 of the first note (the "July 2018 Coventry Note") was paid in cash by Coventry Enterprises on July 2, 2018.
 After payment of certain legal fees and expenses, net proceeds to the Company from the First Note totaled \$95,000.
 The purchase price of \$100,000 of the second note (the "July 2018 Coventry Back-End Note") was initially paid for by the issuance of an offsetting \$100,000 collateralized secured note issued to Company by Coventry Enterprises (the "July 2018 Coventry Enterprises Note").
 The terms of the July 2018 Coventry Back-End Note require cash funding prior to any conversion thereunder.
-The July 2018 Coventry Back-End Note is due February 29, 2019, unless certain conditions are not met, in which case both the July 2018 Coventry Back-End Note and the July 2018 Coventry Enterprise Note may both be cancelled.
-On September 6, 2018, the Company received payment of the July 2018 Coventry Enterprise Note in the amount of \$100,000 that offset the July 2018 Coventry Back-End Note.
-Proceeds from the July 2018 Coventry Enterprise Note of \$5,000 were paid directly to legal fees resulting in net cash proceeds of \$95,000 received by the Company.
+The July 2018 Coventry Back-End Note is due February 29, 2019, unless certain conditions are not met, in which case both the July 2018 Coventry Back-End Note and the July 2018 Coventry Enterprise Note is due February 2019, unless certain conditions are not met, in which case both the July 2018 Coventry Enterprise Note and the July 2018 Coventry Enterprise Note may both be cancelled.
+On September 6, 2018, the Company received payment of the July 2018 Coventry Enterprise Note in the amount of \$100,000 that offset the July 2018 Coventry Back-End Note are paid directly to legal fees resulting in net cash proceeds of \$95,000 received by the Company.
 As a result, the July 2018 Coventry Back-End Note is now convertible.